apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Goldman Sachs Reports 2023 Full Year and Fourth Quarter Earnings Results**
+**At 93, he's as fit as a 40-year-old.
+His body offers lessons on aging.**

-You can read more about it [here](https://www.goldmansachs.com/media-relations/press-releases/2024/2024-01-16-q4-results.html).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2024/01/16/fitness-aging-richard-morgan/).

 ## Requirements
 - Python 3.8